kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 But maybe you looked into this!
 Maybe the service isn't latency sensitive and it's ok if it takes a little longer to resolve a request.
-When I'm exploring, I hoping to learn.
+When I explore, I hope to learn.

 I've written about [code
 reviews](https://www.kevinlondon.com/2015/05/05/code-review-best-practices) and